Mobile Advertising Best Practices

 Design Intentionally

 It was fictional advertising wiz Don Draper who said, “Keep it simple, but significant.”
-It’s not enough to take an ad you have and resize it to fit mobile dimensions.
+It’s not enough to take an ad you have and resize it to fit mobile device dimensions.
 Mobile ads should be curated in ways that take full advantage of the limited space allowed by maintaining legibility and having clear calls to action.
 Character limits exist for a reason.
 Most people are on autopilot when they skip video ads and scroll past others.
 Successful designs capture user attention, are easy to read, and appeal in some way to the target audience.

 Optimize options